leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

    launch Blender as you normally would and the CUDA kernel will still be used for rendering.

-CUDA Error: kernel compilation failed
+CUDA Error: Kernel compilation failed
 -------------------------------------

 This error may happen if you have a new Nvidia graphics card that is not yet supported by